 German Advisory Council on Global Change (WGBU)

 Since its inception in 1992, the German Advisory Council on Global Change (WBGU) provides science-based policy advice to the German government.
 As independent scientific advisory body, it develops policy and research recommendations.
-PIK Director Emeritus, Professor Hans Joachim Schellnhuber, has been a member of the WBGU since 1992 and served as its Chair (1996-2000, 2009-2016) and Deputy Chair (1994-1996, 2004-2008).
-Currently, Prof. Dr. Sabine Schlacke and Prof. Dr. Dirk Messner are co-chairing the institution.
+PIK Director Emeritus Prof. Hans Joachim Schellnhuber was a long-standing member of the WBGU until 2020, and was Chair or Deputy Chair for several periods.
+Prof. Sabine Gabrysch was a member of the Council for the period 2020-2022.

 German Advisory Council on the Environment (SRU)